UnspecifiedLLC/skinny-bones-jekyll/_posts/2018-5-1-Devops-as-learning-tool.md

 layout: post
 title: Developer Driven DevOps as a Learning Tool
 ---

-## A simple approach to GKE clusters as immutable infrastructure
+A simple approach to introducing developer-driven devops
 ---

 ### Background